 These microbes also produce short-chain fatty acids by fermenting fiber in your dog’s colon.
 These critical fats help to absorb important minerals, including calcium, magnesium, and iron.

 Does your dog think with his stomach?
 That’s a good thing!

-Scientists have found differences in the types of gut bacteria in animals exposed to various types of stress, such as premature maternal separation, social stress and prolonged restraint.
-In humans, there are also differences in the gut bacteria in people who suffer from depression compared to those who don’t.
+Research has found changes in the types of gut bacteria when animals are exposed to stress.
+Stresses such as premature maternal separation, social stress, and prolonged restraint.

 5 – A Critical Part Of The Immune System